Nielsen Realisation by Gluing: Limit Groups and Free Products: Relative Karrass--Pietrowski--Solitar theorem

 The following theorem is a generalisation of a theorem of Karrass--Pietrowski--Solitar~\cite{karrassetal1973}, which lies behind the Nielsen realisation theorem for free groups.

 \begin{thm}[Relative Karrass--Pietrowski--Solitar theorem] Let

 be a monomorphism with a finite domain, and let

-be a decomposition preserved by $H$, with each $A_i$ finitely generated, non-trivial and torsion-free, and $B$ a (possibly trivial) finitely generated free group.
+be a decomposition preserved by $H$, with each $A_i$ finitely generated, non-trivial, and $B$ a (possibly trivial) finitely generated free group.
 Let $A_1, \dots, A_m$ be the minimal factors.
 Then the associated extension $\overline A$ of $A$ by $H$ is isomorphic to the fundamental group of a finite graph of groups with finite edge groups, with $m$ distinguished vertices $v_1, \dots, v_m$, such that the vertex group associated to $v_i$ is a conjugate of the extension $\overline{A_i}$ of $A_i$ by $\Stab_H(i)$, and vertex groups associated to other vertices are finite. \end{thm} \begin{proof} The proof goes along precisely the same lines as the original proof of Karrass--Pietrowski--Solitar~\cite{karrassetal1973}, with the exception that we use Relative Stallings' Theorem (\cref{prop: relative splitting}) instead of the classical one.

-Formally, the proof is an induction on the \emph{complexity} $n + \mathrm{rk}(B)$, where $n$ is the number of factors $A_i$ in $A$, and $\mathrm{rk}(B)$ denotes the usual rank of the free group $B$.
-When the complexity of $A$ is $0$ the result trivially follows by looking at the graph of groups with a single vertex and no edges.
+We will prove the result by an induction on a \emph{complexity} $(n, f)$ where $n$ is the number of factors $A_i$, and $f$ is the rank of the free group $B$ in the decomposition.
+We order the complexity lexicographically.
+The cases of complexity $(0, f)$ follow from the usual Nielsen realisation theorem for free groups (see Theorem~\ref{NR for free groups}).

-In the general case, we apply \cref{prop: relative splitting} to the finite extension $\overline A$.
-We obtain a graph of groups $P$ with one edge and a finite edge group, such that each $A_i$ lies up to conjugation in a vertex group.
+Thus, for the inductive step, we assume a complexity $(m, f)$ with $m>0$.
+We begin by applying \cref{prop: relative splitting} to the finite extension $\overline A$.
+We obtain a graph of groups $P$ with one edge and a finite edge group, such that each $A_i$ lies up to conjugation in a vertex group, and no non-trivial subgroup of any factor $A_i$ fixes an edge.